Georgia Senate panel hears sports betting pitch

 “It would be cleaner and eliminate that debate,” Highsmith acknowledged.
 “But if we do that, it would be at least 2023 before it could be effective.”

-Committee Chairman Bill Cowsert, R-Athens, suggested that Mullis prepare a constitutional amendment to introduce next week (week of Feb.
-21) in case lawmakers decide it’s necessary.
+Committee Chairman Bill Cowsert, R-Athens, suggested that Mullis prepare a constitutional amendment to introduce next week in case lawmakers decide it’s necessary.

 Mullis said he has one ready to go.